 Multi-talented, multi-tasking, focused and ambitious, Glenn Morrison is the archetype of the modern DJ/producer star.
-The 26-year-old Toronto native is as happy rocking an underground house party as he is performing at an exclusive oceanic rooftop venue; as adept at composing an international club anthem like ‘Contact’ as he is at concocting a pop dance record that strikes to the Billboard Charts in America.
+The 29-year-old Toronto native is as happy rocking an underground house party as he is performing at an exclusive oceanic rooftop venue; as adept at composing an international club anthem like ‘Contact’ as he is at concocting a pop dance record that strikes to the Billboard Charts in America.
+His single ‘Goodbye’ has been Certified Platinum and went Number 1 for 11 weeks in a row on the Canadian Billboard Chart, as well as going Number 1 in Russia’s Billboard Chart.

-His name alone gets 1.7 million social networking and internet hits a month.
-His productions have featured on over 900 compilations in the last five years.
-He has enjoyed the support of DJs as varied as John Digweed and Richie Hawtin to David Guetta and Tiesto.
-For three years he was resident at the world's best club, Ibiza’s Amnesia Club, and is currently a resident at Space in Ibiza, as well as Space in Miami.
-His label Morrison Recordings has put out 118 releases and counting, his Sequence Radio podcast series is broadcast on XM and Sirius Radio in North America, and most recently he signed to Sony Music ATV as a writer and producer.
-He’s produced and/or remixed for legendary bands & acts such as Queen, the Pet Shop Boys, New Order, Cher, Pharrell, Moby, and the B52s.
+Glenn has enjoyed the support of DJs as varied as John Digweed and Richie Hawtin to David Guetta and Tiesto.
+For three years he was resident at the world's best club, Ibiza’s Amnesia Club, and was a resident at Space in Ibiza for 1 year, as well as Space in Miami for 2 years.
+Last year, Glenn added the latest addition to his residency repertoire in his monthly night being held in Las Vegas at the acclaimed Moon Nightclub at the Palms Casino.
+He is signed to Sony Records, Universal Music Group and Sony Music ATV as a writer and producer.
+He’s produced and/or remixed for legendary bands & acts such as Queen, Lady Antebellum, the Pet Shop Boys, New Order, Cher, Johnny Reid, Imagine Dragons, Moby, and the B52s.
 And he is perfecting a sinuous, hooky sound that combines the eerie beauty of pure techno with light rains of melody and flashes of emotion.

 In short, Glenn Morrison is one of the most dynamic and accomplished talents in electronic music today.
 Period.